Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Bi-linear operators

-which can then be compared to the scattering amplitude in the effective theory Lagrangian to relate the Wilson coefficients to the form factors.
-We re-computed the NR expansion of \eqref{eqn:effint} in QCD and confirmed the previous result \cite{manohar1997heavy,kinoshita1996radiative}, i.e. we found for the time component of the current,
+with current $j^\mu=(j^0,\boldsymbol{j})$.
+This can thus be compared to the scattering amplitude of the effective Lagrangian to relate the Wilson coefficients to the form factors.
+We recalculate the nonrelativistic expansion of Eq.~(\ref{eqn:effint}) in QCD and confirm the well-established result \cite{Manohar:1997qy,Kinoshita:1995mt}, {\it i.e.}\ we find the time component of the current to be